Level/abstract-level/UPGRADING.md

 })
 ```

-Although old code that uses these events would likely be better off using `db.open()` because synchronous events don't mix well with `async/await`.
+Although, old code that uses these events would likely be better off using `db.open()` because synchronous events don't mix well with `async/await`.
 You could instead do:

 ```js
 await db.open({ passive: true })